tkiyohar/Curated-Resume-Gallery/Coding Projects/README.md

 - Written to take any Spanish words I wasn't familiar with on my screen, plugging them into a translator, and creating flashcards of them on an online tool called Quizlet (required by my Spanish class at the time).
 - Wherein the macro-less process took ~45 seconds per word to do manually, my finalized program made each word take as little as 3 seconds.
 - This was later used to successfully document to our Spanish teacher that the texts we were given exceeded our current Spanish proficiency.
-- Despite its crude nature, I received multiple monetary offers from my peers to adapt my code to run on their computers.